ddnlink/ddn-mobile/boilerplate/README.md

 Included in an Ignite boilerplate project is the `app` directory.
 This is a directory you would normally have to create when using vanilla React Native.

-The inside of the src directory looks similar to the following:
+The inside of the `app` directory looks similar to the following:

 ```
 app